The Future of Data Modeling in Power BI with Fabric and AI Integration

 I. Unified Data Storage and Access

-Microsoft Fabric brings data together in one central place that Power BI can access directly without moving files around.
+Microsoft Fabric brings data together in one unified data lake, OneLake, that Power BI can access directly without moving files around.
 In other words, users no longer need to copy data from different locations because everything is stored in the same storage system.
-This unified approach means everyone works with the same information and gets consistent results.
+This approach means everyone works with the same information and gets consistent results.
 Power BI can pull data from this single source instantly, making reports faster and more reliable for all users.

 II.
 Simplified Data Transformation Workflows

-Microsoft Fabric makes it much easier to clean, organize, and prepare data before it reaches Power BI for reporting.
+Microsoft Fabric supports over 170 data sources and makes it much easier to clean, organize, and prepare data before it reaches Power BI for reporting.
 The tool works together smoothly, so users can transform messy data into useful information with fewer steps.
 Complex data preparation tasks that used to take hours can now happen automatically in the background.
 This simplification means more users can work with data without requiring advanced technical skills or programming knowledge.

 III.
 Automatic Schema Detection and Updates